Sam Froling: National team career

 Froling played for the Australian national junior program between 2015 and 2019.
 He debuted for the Australian Boomers during the FIBA Asia Cup qualifiers in 2020.
 He played for the Boomers in the FIBA World Cup qualifiers in 2021 and at the 2022 FIBA Asia Cup.

 In November 2024, Froling joined the Boomers for the 2025 FIBA Asia Cup qualifiers.

+In February 2026, Froling was named in the Boomers squad for two FIBA World Cup Asian qualifiers.
+In August 2026, he was named in the squad for two more Asian qualifiers.